-As Needed Notice of Public Hearing to Amend Consolidated/Action Plan
+As Needed Notice of Availability of Amendment to Consolidated/Action Plan Notice of Public Hearing to Amend Consolidated/Action Plan

 Forms of Public Notice

 Public notices are published in the Press-Enterprise Newspaper as display advertisements in the non-legal section of the local edition.
 A copy of the public notice will be sent to any person or organization requesting to be on the mailing list.